-Doha Bank's Wholesale Banking team offers a broad range of lending products including working capital finance, overdrafts, bill-discounting, term loans and project financing services for large-cap and mid-cap corporates, governments and financial sponsors.
+Doha Bank's WSB team offers a broad range of lending products including working capital finance, overdrafts, bill-discounting, term loans and project financing services for large-cap and mid-cap corporates, governments and private sector.
 The division successfully closed a number of transactions as mandated lead arranger both within the GCC and internationally by leveraging on Doha Bank's international footprint.
-Corporate Finance's highly qualified team takes a holistic and research driven approach to the raising of capital for clients and has the ability to effectively leverage the bank's balance sheet.
-WSB team also provides funding for key sectors in the Qatar that are aligned with the Qatar Vision 2030.
+Doha Bank's highly qualified team takes a holistic and research driven approach to the raising of capital for clients and has the ability to effectively leverage the bank's balance sheet.